 - Save other evidence such as the shoes or clothing that you were wearing at the time of the injury.

 - Get a copy of any incident report that was written and get it at the time it was written.

-Jeffrey Meldon Tip: It is important to document the conditions that caused the injury and to contact a lawyer ASAP.
+Jeffrey Meldon Tip: It is important to document the conditions that caused the injury and to contact a attorney ASAP.
 This is because an unsafe condition can be remedied or changed after the fact, and it is important to show the conditions as they were on the day the injury occurred.
-A personal injury lawyer (accident lawyer) can send out an expert investigator to document and evaluate the dangerous condition and gather evidence.
+A personal injury attorney (accident attorney) can send out an expert investigator to document and evaluate the dangerous condition and gather evidence.

 Jeffrey Meldon Tip: It is common for insurance companies to act quickly and offer a small settlement before the full extent of your injuries become apparent, or before you seek legal representation.
 It is also common for the owner or the business or their insurance company to deny that the unsafe condition ever existed.
 Consult with a skilled personal injury attorney before agreeing to any settlement.